Filing Your Income Taxes

 Certain IRS offices provide Taxpayer Assistance Centers.
 They won’t actually prepare your return, but they can help you do so.
 The IRS offers a search link on its website to tell you where you can find the nearest TAC location – just enter your ZIP code.

 You can’t just drop by and ask for help, however.
 The IRS requires that you first make an appointment, and you must provide certain personal information, including your Social Security number and current photo ID, at the time of your appointment.
 Masks and social distancing are required, at least at the beginning of the 2021 filing season.

 About Those Neighborhood Tax Services

-OK, so you don’t qualify for any of these free services, or you otherwise need a tax preparer to help you.
+Maybe don’t qualify for any of these free services, or you otherwise need a tax preparer to help you.
 That “chain” service in the strip mall down the street might suit you just fine if your tax situation is pretty simple but you just don’t feel capable of tackling it yourself.

 Enrolled Agent Qualifications